Rectification Difficulty and Optimal Sample Allocation in LLM-Augmented Surveys: Empirical Analysis on CCES 2024

 \subsection{Dataset and setup}

 \paragraph{Data source.} We use the CCES 2024 \citep{cces2024}, a nationally representative survey administered to over 60{,}000 US adults.
 We focus on questions amenable to our framework: 133 subquestions nested within 40 parent questions, with approximately 5{,}000 respondents per question.
 The 40 parent questions span five question types: multiple-choice (17), binary (4), grid-agree (4), grid-support (9), and multi-item (6).
 Topics range from economic perceptions and party identification to foreign policy (Ukraine, Gaza), gun regulation, immigration, abortion, the environment, race and gender attitudes, and vote choice.
 As in Twin-2K-500, all responses are rescaled to $[0,1]$ via min--max normalization using each question's scale endpoints.
-From an evaluation perspective, CCES is well-suited to our framework: it provides respondent-level human outcomes on a large and diverse set of survey questions, with enough observations per question to treat the full sample as an effectively known population for simulation.

 \paragraph{LLM predictions and ground-truth population.} For each respondent--question pair, we generate LLM predictions using Google's Gemini~2.5~Flash with persona-conditioned prompting.
 Each respondent's demographic profile (age, gender, race, education, income, state, and party registration) is encoded as text, following the same prompt template as in Twin-2K-500.
-The full CCES sample serves as the ground-truth population, and the full set of observed human responses for each question is treated as the population distribution $\mathcal{P}_q$.
-We therefore compute the full-sample plug-ins $\widehat{\lambda}^{\,\mathrm{full}}_q$ and $\widehat{A}^{\,\mathrm{full}}_q$ (defined in Section~\ref{subsec:ppi_diagnostics}) from the complete set of observed human--LLM response pairs and use them as the population-level benchmarks throughout the diagnostic analysis below.
+The full CCES sample serves as the ground-truth population, from which we compute the full-sample plug-ins $\widehat{\lambda}^{\,\mathrm{full}}_q$ and $\widehat{A}^{\,\mathrm{full}}_q$ exactly as in Section~\ref{subsec:ppi_diagnostics}.

 \paragraph{Question weights.} Unlike Twin-2K-500, the CCES contains parent questions with varying numbers of sub-items.
 To prevent parent questions with many subquestions from dominating the overall objective, we assign equal total importance to each parent question.
 Specifically, for subquestion $q$, we set